Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Results

 \section{Results}

 In this section, we present results of our model evaluated on the PHMRC gold-standard VA dataset \citep{murray2011population}.
 The PHMRC dataset has been used extensively in validating and comparing VA cause-of-death assignment methods \citep{mccormick2016probabilistic,tsuyoshi2017,moran2021bayesian,Clark2018}.
 It consists of $7,841$ adult deaths collected from six study sites (Andhra Pradesh, India; Bohol, Philippines; Dar es Salaam, Tanzania; Mexico City, Mexico; Pemba Island, Tanzania; and Uttar Pradesh, India).
 All deaths occurred in health facilities and gold-standard causes are determined based on laboratory, pathology and medical imaging findings.
 The cause of death is coded into $34$ categories, and we pre-process the raw dataset into $168$ binary symptoms as described in \citet{mccormick2016probabilistic}.

-We first construct two realistic scenarios with varying degrees of data shift and evaluate the proposed models in out-of-domain prediction, and compare with existing VA algorithms.
-Then we discuss and evaluate the proposed model in situations where additional local labeled data exist for calibration.
-In addition to the results presented in this section, we also performed simulation studies with synthetic data.
-Details and results of these simulations are presented in the Supplementary Materials.
+The data processing steps are implemented using the \texttt{openVA} package \citep{li2022openva}.